Secure | No Obligation | Takes 2 Minutes

 How do real estate surety bonds work?

 Each real estate broker bond issued is a legal contract binding these three entities together:

 - The principal is the broker working between the buyers and sellers of real estate.

 - The obligee is the government agency requiring a real estate broker to get bonded.

 - The surety is the insurance company backing the bond with a financial guarantee.

 What is the cost of real estate broker bonds by state?

 Bond amounts and regulations surrounding each license are established on the state level.
 Therefore, bond costs and requirements vary from state to state.
 Select your state below for more information about real estate broker bonds in your area or call 1 (800) 308-4358 to speak with a surety expert.

-How can you save money on this type of bond?
+How can I save money on this type of bond?